OSVTAC/OSVTAC.github.io/meetings/2017-08-30/minutes.md

 asked if members had other suggestions.
 Member Hage said it might be helpful to add a description to each link so that readers wouldn’t have to click each link to find out.
 Member Wasserman suggested links to the Open Source Initiative's home page (OSI), GitHub, and the NIST link.
-When about international open source voting systems, Member Wasserman thought there might be one in Paris, and one in the Netherlands.
+When asked about international open source voting systems, Member Wasserman thought there might be one in Paris, and one in the Netherlands.
 OpenCount and Verified Voting were mentioned as other possibilities.